emson/elf0/docs_ai/project_overview.md

 - Use composite functions made up of concise subfunctions
 - Add short clear and concise code documentation
 - Write code documentation to help LLMs to easily understand the code
+- Always use absolute paths in imports, do not use relative import paths
 </implementation>

 <dependencies>